mborgerson/wiki-export/wiki/XDVDFS.md

 #### Version 4361

-First byte read is the first byte in the data partition.
+Seeded and then starting to emit bytes in data area.
 Filled with algorithm 1 (2048 bytes at a time, even buffer address).

 ### Security blocks